 serious incident: Any nonroutine occurrence that has an impact on the care, supervision, or treatment of a child or children.
 This includes, but is not limited to, suicide attempts, injuries requiring medical treatment, runaways, commission of a crime, and allegations of abuse or neglect or abusive treatment.
 See 26 TAC §§748.301 and 749.501.

 serious injury: Any physical injury to a child that requires medical treatment and resulted or may result in impairment to the child's overall health or well-being.
-This includes near fatal injuries, but does not include:
+This does not include:

 - injuries for which a child is evaluated by a professional as a precaution;

 - injuries for which first aid is administered at the operation, but no further treatment by a medical professional is warranted; or

 - medical events due to routine, ongoing medical issues, such as asthma or seizures.

 serious mistreatment: A child in care is disciplined, punished, or physically restrained in a manner that is prohibited by minimum standards and sustains a serious injury.

 service plan: A plan that identifies a child’s basic and specific needs and how those needs will be met.

 skills program: A program that teaches a talent, ability, expertise, or proficiency.
 The program is not a part of a school, child day care or after-school day care operation, and each child attends less than two hours a day.
 See 40 TAC §745.117(2).